Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 Energy Transfer Veterans Memorial Rink, 4901 West Chester Pike, Newtown Square

 Skate and chill at Flight on Ice, an outdoor ice skating and entertainment experience in Delaware County.
-This winter wonderland has fun for the whole family with ice skating sessions, music, a lounge area, a heated tent, and great food and beverages.
-Recently added, the Tired Hands Beer Park is a welcome addition for adult beverages.
+This winter wonderland has fun for the whole family with ice skating sessions on real ice.
+Music, a lounge area, heated tents, fire pits, and great food and beverages make this spot an awesome choice.
 Plus, Flight on Ice donates a portion of all proceeds to the Delaware County Veterans Memorial Association.
+However, this venue is only open for the season until February 1, 2026, so sharpen those skates and get out there.

 Haverford Skatium

 Established in 1974, The Skatium is a local legend, hosting frozen fun for two generations and counting!
-Here you’ll find public skate sessions, ice hockey, and learn-to-skate lessons, plus this ice rink has an in-house eatery and a pro shop.
+Here you’ll find public skate sessions, ice hockey, and learn-to-skate lessons.
+Plus, this ice rink has an in-house eatery and a pro shop.
 Rent skates, or bring your own.
-Ice schedule changes regularly so be sure to consult The Skatium site for details.
+The Skatium’s ice schedule changes regularly so be sure to consult their website for details.

 Ice Line Quad Rinks